Free Standing

 > 2007

-chamber which participants can enter, drawing
+a ritual chamber which participants can enter,

-strength and nurturing within for their personal
+drawing strength and nurturing within for their

-healing.
-Inspired by religious and psychotherapeutic
+personal healing.
+Inspired by religious and

-practices, the work echoes the idea of the holy
+psychotherapeutic practices, the work echoes the idea

-shrines located within ancient Egyptian and Classical
+of the holy shrines located within ancient Egyptian

-gods.Learn
+house the gods.Learn

 More...